kshedden/case_studies/methods/factor-overview.md

 influence the MCA fit.

-Combining these observations, two column profiles corresponding to categories of different variables that are both far from the origin, and that have a small angle correspond to substantially correlated indicator vectors.
+Combining these observations, two column profiles corresponding to categories of different variables that are both far from the origin, and that have a small angle, correspond to substantially correlated indicator vectors.

 Note that the interpretation of the category points in MCA usually focuses